caendesilva/dev-tips/_posts/quickstart-commands-for-setting-up-php-83-with-nginx-on-ubuntu-server-2204.md

 ### Conclusion

 And that's it, you should now have a working server with PHP 8.3 and Nginx.
+If this post helped you, feel free to follow me on Twitter/X to find more useful tips!
+I'm [@CodeWithCaen](https://x.com/CodeWithCaen).

+You can also [Buy me a coffee](https://buymeacoffee.com/caen) if I really saved you some time!